Pallikondapattu

 Pallikondapattu is a small hamlet in the town of Tiruvannamalai.
 This village is around 5 km before Tiruvannamalai, off National Highway 66 (NH66) and forms part of the postal area of "Chinakangiyanur".

-This village is surrounded by big lake on one corner and farms on all other sides.
+This village is surrounded by a big lake on one corner and farms on all other sides.
 The village is totally dependent on North-West Monsoon.
-The village is lush green during rainy days and extremely dry in summer.
+It is lush green during rainy days and extremely dry in summer.

-There are many small temples, also there is a small Christian community.
-The basic occupation is farming and cattle rearing.
-The main crops include paddy and sugarcane.
-At the west end of the village on the banks of small stream the "Masi Magam" festival is celebrated once in a year during the month of February.
+There are many small temples, some of which include Veera Vanniya Valla Maharaja Temple, Sri Muneeswaran Temple and Sri Mangala Vinayagar Temple.
+There is also a small Christian community.
+The basic occupation is farming and cattle rearing, and the main crops include paddy and sugarcane.
+At the west end of the village on the banks of small stream, the "Masi Magam" festival is celebrated once in a year during the month of February.

 The Railway route is from Tindivanam to Tiruvannamalai.
 S. K. P. Engineering College is on the North East corner of the village.